mmmahne/mmmahne/README.md

 - 🌱 I’m currently learning **Dev Ops And Svelte**

-- 👨‍💻 All of my projects are available at [my repository](my repository)
+- 👨‍💻 All of my projects are available at my repo

 - 💬 Ask me about **Laravel**